psichen/psichen.github.io/source/_posts/fundamentals-of-statistical-mechanics.md

 \frac{\partial S}{\partial E} \equiv \frac{1}{T}
 $$

+which can be derived from the equations of state of ideal gas.

 ## chemical potential

 Similarly, if the number of molecules exchange within systems, we would consider the Langrange multiplier,